 The Art of Intimacy

 Horiren 1st is one of the world’s most sought-after tattoo artists, celebrated for keeping the ancient Japanese method of Tebori alive.
-Yet in a country where body art is stigmatised, her journey to the top hasn’t been easy.
+Yet in a country where body art is stigmatised, her journey to the top has been far from easy.